2eIWDoV7j4/ac-infinity-with-meross/Readme.md

 ## 1. Run Homebridge + automation in Docker

 Use the included `docker-compose.yml` to run both Homebridge and the background automation service side by side.
-The Homebridge container builds from `Dockerfile.homebridge`, which pre-installs both required plugins (`homebridge-acinfinity` and `homebridge- meross`) so they are available immediately after first boot:
+The Homebridge container builds from `Dockerfile.homebridge`, which pre-installs both required plugins (`homebridge-acinfinity@1.3.6` and `homebridge- meross@10.8.1`) so they are available immediately after first boot:

 ```bash
 docker compose up -d --build